Brainerd Lakes Area Women's Fund

 Communities flourish when women and children are healthy and well-educated.
 It's that spirit that led a group of women to start the Brainerd Lakes Area Women's Fund in 2009.

 The Brainerd Lakes Area Women's Fund aims to enhance the lives of women and girls in the Brainerd Lakes Area and to involve women as leaders and donors in the process.
 The Women's Fund is part of the Brainerd Lakes Area Community Foundation and is led by a steering committee of community leaders.

 The Brainerd Lakes Area Women’s Fund envisions a society where women and girls are healthy, well-educated and have the economic means to reach their full potential.

 The Brainerd Lakes Area Women's Fund supports innovative solutions to the challenges facing women and girls that improve our community and positively impact the future, with target markets of women, girls, organizations that serve women and girls.

 The Brainerd Lakes Area Women’s Fund was established in 2009 as a means to enhance the lives of women and girls in the Brainerd Lakes Area, as well as involve women as leaders and donors in the process.

 The mission of the Brainerd Lakes Area Women's Fund is to:

 Created as a committee of the Brainerd Lakes Area Community Foundation, the Women’s Fund offers educational workshops, fundraising events, and programming geared toward assisting women and girls in building their personal and financial strengths.

-Altrichter and Larson Named 2017 Women Making Waves Recipients
+Ruth Gmeinder Named 2019 Women Making Waves Recipients

 Empowering, sustaining, nurturing and connection.
 Our vision can't happen wihout your support.
 Contact us today to see how you can volunteer, contribute and make a difference in the lives of women and girls in the Lakes Area.